jonathanxqs/HotSpot/README.md

 # HotSpot
-A proj used to involved
+A proj used to be involved in lab